laurenzfg/generic-hairdresser/README.md

 The template is still far from perfect:
 - [ ] Use `gatsby-plugin-manifest` to include the favicon the modern way.
 Currently it's still a good ol' .ico in the root folder
-- [ ] Include images in the pipeline.
-Images are currently plain .jpg assets.
-The pipeline could convert them to webp and make rendering faster by inserting a placeholder during the HTTP requests.
+- [ ] Port to Gatsby v3.
+This includes changing from gatsby-image to gatsby-plugin-image
-- [ ] Specify a schema for the markdown frontmatter.
+- [ ] Fully specify a schema for the markdown frontmatter.
 Currently, this is dynamically populated.
 Thus all fields have to be present at least once, otherwise a different schema is deducted and compilation fails.
 - [ ] Make the contact form look less foreign.

 ## 🧐 What's inside?